lalanikarim/agent-spy/docs/DOCKER_SETUP.md

 ## Overview

 Agent Spy provides comprehensive Docker support with separate configurations for production and development environments.
-The containerized setup includes the FastAPI backend, React frontend, and persistent SQLite storage.
+The containerized setup includes the FastAPI backend, React frontend, and database storage (SQLite for development, PostgreSQL for production).

 ## Quick Start